Tony Gonzalez

 Anthony David Gonzalez (born February 27, 1976) is an American former professional football tight end who played in the National Football League (NFL) for 17 seasons.
-Regarded as one of the greatest tight ends of all time, he is the NFL's all-time leader in receiving yards and receptions by a tight end, along with ranking third in overall receptions.
-Gonzalez spent his first 12 seasons with the Kansas City Chiefs, who selected him in the first round of the 1997 NFL draft.
-During his last five seasons, he was a member of the Atlanta Falcons.
-Since retiring in 2013, Gonzalez has served as a football analyst for NFL on Prime Video and was previously at CBS Sports and Fox Sports.
+Gonzalez is the NFL leader in receptions and receiving yards by a tight end and ranks second in tight end receiving touchdowns.
+He is regarded as one of the greatest tight ends of all time.

-Gonzalez finished his career with 14 Pro Bowl selections, the most for a tight end and second-most in league history, in addition to receiving six first-team All-Pros.
-Known for his durability and rarely fumbling, Gonzalez appeared in 270 of 272 regular season games and lost only two fumbles on 1,327 touches.
+Gonzalez played college football for the California Golden Bears, receiving consensus All-American honors in 1996.
+He was selected in the first round of the 1997 NFL draft by the Kansas City Chiefs, where he spent his first 12 seasons.
+In his last five seasons, Gonzalez was a member of the Atlanta Falcons.
+He earned 14 Pro Bowl selections and six first-team All-Pro selections during his career, both of which are records for a tight end.
+Gonzalez also appeared in 270 of 272 regular season games and lost only two fumbles on 1,327 touches.
 He was inducted to the Pro Football Hall of Fame in 2019.